hechenghai/Adversarial_Machine_Learning_Tensorflow/README.md

 ```

-## The implementation of adverarial training
+## The implementation of adversarial training